 Modules that a compound module is composed of are called its submodules.
 A submodule has a name, and it is an instance of a compound or simple module type.
-In the NED definition of a submodule, this module type may be given explicitly, but, as we'll see later, it is also possible to specify the type with a string expression (see section [3.11].)
+In the NED definition of a submodule, this module type is usually given statically, but it is also possible to specify the type with a string expression.
+(The latter feature, parametric submodule types, will be discussed in section 3.11.1.)

-NED supports submodule arrays (vectors) as well.
+NED supports submodule arrays (vectors) and conditional submodules as well.
 Submodule vector size, unlike gate vector size, must always be specified and cannot be left open as with gates.